cfmeyers/cfmeyers.github.io/_posts/2015-05-20-tdding-a-flask-api.markdown

 mkvirtualenv marginal-review
 {% endhighlight %}

-`pip install` my testing libraries (nose is a Python test runner, rednose is an addon for nose that gives you colorized output to the terminal):
+`pip install` your testing libraries (nose is a Python test runner, rednose is an addon for nose that gives you colorized output to the terminal):

 {% highlight bash %}
 pip install nose rednose